jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 -----

+Congratulations!
+You now know

-you know :ref:`how to make a test driven development environment`.
+* :ref:`how to make a test driven development environment any time you want<how to make a test driven development environment>` and
+* :ref:`how to raise AssertionError with assert methods<AssertionError>`

 Would you like to :ref:`test functions?<functions>`

 ----